1 Chronicles 24

 20And the rest of the sons of Levi were these: Of the sons of Amram; Shubael: of the sons of Shubael; Jehdeiah.
 21Concerning Rehabiah: of the sons of Rehabiah, the first was Isshiah.
 22Of the Izharites; Shelomoth: of the sons of Shelomoth; Jahath.
 23And the sons of Hebron; Jeriah the first, Amariah the second, Jahaziel the third, Jekameam the fourth.
 24Of the sons of Uzziel; Michah: of the sons of Michah; Shamir.

 The priests are ordered; now the Chronicler turns to the rest of the sons of Levi - the wider tribe who were not priests but who served the house of God in every other capacity.
 The lines are traced through the great Levitical families: from Amram (beyond the priestly line of Aaron), through Rehabiah, the Izharites, the sons of Hebron, the sons of Uzziel.
 These are the men who would do the work that surrounded the sacrifice - the singing and the gatekeeping, the care of the courts and chambers and vessels, the unseen labour by which the worship was kept running.
-The roster is thinner here than the priestly one, a list of heads of houses rather than a full rotation, but the principle is the same: every family named, every line given its place.
-The house of God ran on far more than its priests, and the Chronicler will not let the supporting tribe go unrecorded.

 28Of Mahli came Eleazar, who had no sons.
 29Concerning Kish: the son of Kish was Jerahmeel.
 30The sons also of Mushi; Mahli, and Eder, and Jerimoth.
 These were the sons of the Levites after the house of their fathers.
 31These likewise cast lots over against their brethren the sons of Aaron in the presence of David the king, and Zadok, and Ahimelech, and the chief of the fathers of the priests and Levites, even the principal fathers over against their younger brethren.

 A man whose line stops with him slips quietly into the Merarite list, easy to read past.
 Eleazar leaves no son to carry his name into the next generation of service - a dead end on the family tree.
 Yet the Chronicler does not hurry past him or drop him for having no descendants to list.
 He writes him down - Eleazar, who had no sons - and so the man is kept in the record even though his branch ends.
-It is a quiet mercy, the same care that runs through all these genealogies: a name is not erased for being a dead end.
-To belong to the service of God's house is to be remembered, whether or not you leave anyone behind to remember you.
-Even the line that stops is written into the book.

 The same lot that ordered the priests now orders the rest of the tribe.
-The Levites likewise cast lots over against their brethren the sons of Aaron - not a separate, lesser procedure for the lesser families, but the very same casting, done in the very same presence: before David, before Zadok and Ahimelech, before the chief of the fathers.
+The Levites likewise cast lots over against their brethren the sons of Aaron - the very same casting, done in the very same presence: before David, before Zadok and Ahimelech, before the chief of the fathers.
 And the final phrase makes it unmistakable: even the principal fathers over against their younger brethren.
 Senior and junior were brought to the same lot on the same terms.
-No house was assigned its place because it was prominent.
-None was passed over because it was small.
-The lot fell for the principal father exactly as it fell for his younger brother, and the great and the lesser stood together under one impartial decision.

 Where this echoes in Scripture

-The Sons of Aaron, and the Lot That Divided Them
+The Lot That Divided Them

 - Proverbs 16:33The lot is cast into the lap; but the whole disposing thereof is of the LORD.The faith beneath the casting of lots here - the result is not chance but the appointment of God.